nickautomatic/crafty-vagrant/README.md

 2. Add the line `define('CRAFT_TEMPLATES_PATH', "../src/craft/templates");` to the top of Craft's `app/public/index.php` file.
 This lets you work directly on the source templates alongside a working installation of Craft.

-3. gitignore everything inside the `app` directory apart from `app/src` to prevent it being checked into Crafty Vagrant itself. ie. add the following lines to `.gitignore`:
+3. gitignore everything inside the `app` directory apart from `app/src` to prevent it being checked into Crafty Vagrant itself.
+We don't want to commit this change, so instead of adding it to `.gitignore`,  edit `.git/info/exclude` and add the following lines:

         app/*
         !app/src*